Four Steps for Creating Powerful Product Listings for Your E-Commerce Store

-Whether you’re an e-commerce business or a brick-and-mortar store adding an online arm, there are a number of strategies to keep you from getting lost in the sea of retailers flinging open their virtual doors.
+Whether you’re an e-commerce business or a brick-and-mortar store adding an online arm, there are several strategies to keep you from getting lost in the sea of retailers flinging open their virtual doors.
 One of the most important strategies?
 Product listings.

 As it turns out, selling your goods online isn’t as simple as posting a picture and naming a price.
 There’s an excellent chance that whatever you’re offering isn’t one-of-a-kind, which means other retailers have the exact same products.
-To convince a customer to choose your store instead, you need to make sure the way you present your products is engaging, entertaining, eye-catching, and optimized for search engines.
-To get there, try the following tips.
+To convince a customer to choose your store instead, you need to make sure the way you present your products is engaging, entertaining, eye-catching and optimized for search engines.
+To get powerful product listings for your e-commerce store, try the following tips.

 When you’re shopping online, every product is virtual.
 As you’re trying to decide whether to click the “buy” button, you can’t pick things up, touch them, or try them on.
 This is why product listings have to be incredibly detailed and visual—retailers have to create the experience of the product for their customers through words and images.
 If a detail is missing or customers aren’t sure what you’re offering, they’ll go elsewhere to get what they need.

 While words are important, images hold equal weight.
-You can wax poetic about your products all you want, but if you don’t include a range of great images it’s going to be very hard to take your business seriously.
-While words can do a lot, nothing beats great visuals when it comes to showing your customers exactly what they’re buying.
+You can wax poetic about your products all you want, but if you don’t include a range of great photos, it’s going to be very hard to take your business seriously.
+While words can do a lot, nothing beats excellent visuals when it comes to showing your customers exactly what they’re buying.

 - Many studies have shown that well-crafted bullet points will increase sales

-- It’s a great way to relay key product features & important info
+- It’s a great way to relay key product features and essential info

 - They appeal to our desire to scan quickly, especially while shopping